Local and international flavours come together in Doncaster East, a foodie mecca.

 This is a great spot for a leisurely stroll after pounding dough and sprinkling toppings at a traditional pizza masterclass class at Zero 95.
 Awarded World’s Best Margherita in 2016 for its thin base layered with San Marzano tomatoes, fior di latte mozzarella, basil and parmesan, it’s traditional Italian pizza at its finest, regardless of whether you or one of the chefs are cooking it.

 When it comes to dinner time, Doncaster East boasts an eclectic variety of cuisine.
-For some of the best Indian food in the ’burbs, the family-run Haveli Indian Restaurant, open for more than 25 years, is a top choice for authentic regional dishes.
 In a cosy, stylish setting, Saporito does Italian pastas and gourmet pizzas from its wood-fired oven.
 Then there’s the cool but casual Fish & Burger Co, serving up burgers of all descriptions — go all out and try the Triple X, a double beef brisket drenched in melted cheese — as well as gourmet salads, tapas, waffle fries and its signature super shakes.

 After an evening of sophistication?
 The Tender Trap is Doncaster East’s fine-dining institution.
 The produce is world class and accompanied by a comprehensive wine list.
 Afterwards, make your way to Black Copper Bar & Grill for cocktails served in mason jars and tunes pumping late into the night.